Primary navigation

 Localized content

-ChatGPT includes the requested locale in _meta["openai/locale"] (with _meta["webplus/i18n"] as a legacy key).
+ChatGPT sends the requested locale in _meta["openai/locale"] (with _meta["webplus/i18n"] as a legacy key) in the client request.
 Use RFC 4647 matching to select the closest supported locale, echo it back in your responses, and format numbers/dates accordingly.

 Client context hints

-Optional hints like _meta["openai/userAgent"] and _meta["openai/userLocation"] help tailor analytics or formatting, but never rely on them for authorization.
+ChatGPT may also send hints in the client request metadata like _meta["openai/userAgent"] and _meta["openai/userLocation"].
+These can be helpful for tailoring analytics or formatting, but never rely on them for authorization.

 Once your templates, tools, and widget runtime are wired up, the fastest way to refine your app is to use ChatGPT itself: call your tools in a real conversation, watch your logs, and debug the widget with browser devtools.
 When everything looks good, put your MCP server behind HTTPS and your app is ready for users.